selimslab/selimslab.github.io/_NOTES/arts/philosophy/all-is-one.md

 >
 > Put dark against dark – you have nothing.
 >
-> It’s the contrast of light and dark that each gives the other one meaning.”
+> It's the contrast of light and dark that each gives the other one meaning.”
 Bob Ross

 High and low